Watchers Council – Slayer Rec Room – Moments Later

 Kennedy reached down and pulled the belt over her lap.
 She fastened it and dropped her head back against the seat, closing her eyes.

-Bucharest Airport – Waiting Lobby – Same Time
+Bucharest Airport – Waiting Area – Same Time

 Kadin stood at the huge glass window, looking out at the runway.
 She leaned against the wall as she stared at one plane in particular.
-Her newly acquired injuries were bandaged and aching.
+Her newly acquired injuries were bandaged and bruising around the edges.

 Her eyes remained glued to the plane as it slowly started to advance down the runway.
 She followed it with her eyes until it disappeared into the sky.